 Te Whare Wānanga o Waikato – the University of Waikato has had strong connections with Kīngitanga and Waikato-Tainui since it was founded in 1964.
 Kīngitanga Day, now in its tenth year, is an annual event that honours these special relationships and celebrates the University’s unique identity, distinctive culture and leadership.

-A programme of activities is scheduled for the day designed to showcase our cultural vibrancy and diversity.
+A programme of activities is scheduled for the day, designed to showcase our cultural vibrancy and diversity, including seminars by University staff and guests, free bus tours, live entertainment and kai.
 Nau mai, haere mai – come celebrate with us.

 Venue: University of Waikato Hamilton Campus